ashleyyph/DH150/assignment05.md

 * Karen will be able to keep track of the pets she is interested in adopting so that she can show her family and schedule visits accordingly.

 ## Scenario 2: Jamie Uses Foster Resources Feature
+When first joining a cause or organization, it can be helpful for people to view available resources to better understand their new role and responsibilities.
+They want these resources to be well-organized and accessible so that they can be easily digested.
+Currently, people consult the resources tab or page of the website of their organization to view resources.
+The user is frustrated because the information is not clearly organized, so the user does not know where to look for specific types of information.
+To solve this problem, Los Angeles Animal Services should invest in the reorganization and fleshing out of its existing resources pages to be more comprehensive.
+This scenario applies to user personas like Jamie, who are looking for information about helping out a community organization.

+### Jamie's User Journey
+Jamie is interested in fostering a pet.
+She has fostered pets before and has experience, but has never fostered a pet from Los Angeles Animal Services.
+Now, she has conducted some research and is interested in learning more information about fostering a pet from Los Angeles Animal Services.
+She clicks on the 'Foster Program' feature from the home screen.
+She can see what types of pets are available for fostering, what the typical expectations of a foster pet parent are, see handbooks for foster pet care, and access the foster application by clicking through several tabs and scrolling.

+##### Challenges
+* Jamie is curious about certain things (e.g., what specific pets are available for fostering) that are not available on the page.
+* Jamie struggles to find the information she is interested in because of the poor organization of the tabs in addition to the excessively long paragraphs of information.

+##### Solution
+* Additional information can be added to supplement the basic resources such that the page is more comprehensive; what type of information can be determined from surveying users.
+* The page can be reorganized to make it more modular, more easy to navigate, and more easy to read for users.

+##### Implementation
+* Jamie will be able to access all of the information she is interested in by viewing the resources page, with no additional need to conduct research outside of the website.
+* Jamie will be able to easily find the information she is looking for and will not feel overwhelmed when viewing the page.

 ## Scenario 3: Liam Uses Volunteer Sign Up Feature

+### Liam's User Journey

+##### Challenges

+##### Solution

+##### Implementation